-In order to gain access to DNR lands for treaty hunting and gathering, the Tribe has entered into an Intergovernmental Agreement for Vehicle Access to DNR Managed Lands as of January 9, 2017.
-Under this Access Agreement, tribal hunters will be allowed vehicular access through selected DNR gates within the Tribe's ceded area (see attached map and description).
-The Tribe has placed locks on the DNR gates subject to the Access Agreement.
-The Tribe will maintain 3 keys to be in rotation for use by tribal hunters during the regular season.
+In order to gain access to DNR lands for treaty hunting and gathering, the Tribe entered into an Intergovernmental Agreement for Vehicle Access to DNR Managed Lands on January 9, 2017.
+That Agreement has now expired, but DNR has advised that it intends to renew the Agreement, and pending a new Agreement, will continue to allow Elwha hunters to access DNR lands on the same terms.
+Accordingly, Elwha tribal hunters will continue to be allowed vehicular access through selected DNR gates within the Tribe's ceded area (see attached map and description).1 The Tribe has maintained its locks on the same DNR gates identified in the Access Agreement, and will maintain 3 keys to be in rotation for use by tribal hunters during the regular season.
 This contract sets forth the requirements for use of one of the Tribe's keys to the locks on these gates.
-Access to DNR lands via the Access Agreement is primarily for hunting, but may also be used to gather cultural and medicinal plants, roots, and berries for non-commercial, personal use in accordance with existing tribal regulations.
-Firewood cutting for personal use and harvest of cedar or cedar bark is not permitted under the Access Agreement or this contract.
+Access to DNR lands is primarily for hunting, but may also be used to gather cultural and medicinal plants, roots, and berries for non-commercial, personal use in accordance with existing tribal regulations.
+Firewood cutting for personal use and harvest of cedar or cedar bark is not permitted under the Tribe's arrangement with DNR or under this contract.

-The Access Agreement also provides that tribal members who use one of the Tribe's keys to access DNR lands must comply with all DNR regulations governing use of DNR property that are found in Washington Administrative Code Part 332-52 and in particular WAC 332-52-400 through 420.
+The Tribe's arrangement with DNR also provides that tribal members who use one of the Tribe's keys to access DNR lands must comply with all DNR regulations governing use of DNR property that are found in Washington Administrative Code Part 332-52 and in particular WAC 332-52-400 through 420.
 Copies of these DNR regulations are provided with this contract.
 Among other requirements, hunters must be respectful of DNR property, refrain from littering, and not leave any trash.

-Roads may be closed seasonally by DNR for fire protection, conservation purposes, or where land management activities (such as logging or fire suppression) are in progress, and in any such case tribal hunters must abide by such seasonal closure.
+1 Roads may be closed seasonally by DNR for fire protection or conservation purposes, or where land management activities (such as logging or fire suppression) are in progress, and in any such case tribal hunters must abide by such seasonal closure.